Skip to Content

 how to print on fabric at home with Image tranfer paste

-1..
-This is another transfer method of printing, which means that you will need a mirror image copy of the picture you want to transfer.
-Follow the instuctions on the packet.
+Step 1: This is another transfer method of printing, meaning you will need a mirror image copy of the picture you want to transfer.
+Follow the instructions on the packet.

 how to print on fabrics with medium